Shadow work can make you question your whole identity, reality, and existence.

 For example, some shadow traits you might possess are:

-All these traits are hidden from the world in your unconscious mind because either society or someone else in your life growing up has taught you to believe they’re undesirable or ‘bad’.
+All these traits are hidden from the world in your unconscious mind because either society, upbringing, culture or someone else in your life growing up has taught you to believe they’re undesirable or ‘bad’.

 The problem with this is, the shadow doesn’t just go away.
-It sits there in your unconscious, which can negatively effect your mental health and sense of self.
+It sits there in your unconscious, which can negatively effect how you look at yourself and the world, as well as your sense of self.

 You never feel truly authentic or whole.